Infinite-FDU/OptiPrompt/README.md

 # Contributing

 🎉 We welcome contributions from the community!
-If you'd like to get involved and help improve the Infinit FDU Chatbot project, here's how you can contribute:
+If you'd like to get involved and help improve the OptiPrompt project, here's how you can contribute:

 1. **Bug Reports:** If you encounter any issues while using the app, please [submit a bug report](https://github.com/Infinite-FDU/BigDL/issues) on our GitHub repository.
 Be sure to include as many details as possible, including screenshots and steps to reproduce the problem.